sam-cookr/HourGlass/README.md

 # Hourglass

-This is a Swift & SwiftUI project I worked on in May & June 2025: **HourGlass** (Made for iOS26 only - iOS 18 and earlier available in separate repo)
+This is a Swift & SwiftUI project I worked on in May & June 2025: **HourGlass**
 ## Overview

 This application allows a user to track hours spent doing a job.
 Made for people who need to easily track their billable and non-billable hours and gather an overview of their earnings and number of hours spent on a job or project.